wearepal/data-science-types/README.md

 ## Installing

-You can get this package from Pypi:
+You can get this package from PyPi:

 ```bash
 pip install data-science-types